 • Average Response Times: Compare these against acceptable thresholds or service level agreements (SLAs).

-• Throughput: Higher throughput indicates better performance and assesses if the application can handle peak loads efficiently.
+• Throughput: Higher throughput can indicate better performance, but it should be reviewed alongside response times and errors to confirm the application is handling peak loads efficiently.

-• Error Rates: Any errors should be investigated, especially if they exceed acceptable levels.
+• Error Rates: Any errors should be investigated, especially if they exceed acceptable levels or increase as traffic grows.

 Step 3: Examine Graphs and Charts